Charles François Dumouriez: Early life and education

 northern France, to parents of noble rank.
 His father, Antoine-François du Périer, served as a commissary of the royal army, and educated his son most carefully and widely.
 He continued his studies in Paris at the Lycée Louis-le-Grand, and was then sent to his uncle in Versailles for a year.
 In 1757 began his military career as a volunteer and served in six campaigns of the Seven Years' War.
 In the Battle of Rossbach, he served as a cornet in the Régiment d'Escars.
 He was stationed in Emden, Münster, Wesel and carried a small library with him.
 He received a commission for good conduct in action, with distinction (receiving 22 wounds during the battle of Corbach).
 In 1761 he recovered in the baths at Aachen.
 After the peace of Hubertusburg he retired at Abbeville as a captain, with a small pension (which was never paid), a love affair with his niece and the cross of St Louis.

 Dumouriez then visited Italy, Spain and Corsica, and his memoranda to the duc de Choiseul on Corsican affairs at the time of the Corsican Republic led to his re-employment on the staff of the French expeditionary corps sent to the island, for which he gained the rank of lieutenant-colonel.
 In 1769 Choiseul gave Dumouriez a military command as deputy quartermaster general to the army under the Marquis de Chauvelin.
 After two campaigns on the island, he became a member of the Secret du Roi, the secret service under Louis XV, which gave full scope to his diplomatic skills.
 The fall of Choiseul (1770) brought about Dumouriez's recall.
 In 1770 he undertook a mission into Poland, where, in addition to his political business, he organized a Polish militia for the Bar Confederation.
 There he met with Jozef Miaczinsky, the commander of a regiment.
 His Polish soldiers were pushed back by the Russian forces of General Alexander Suvorov in the first clash but Suvorov failed in the second clash.
 On 21 May 1771, Dumouriez' Polish soldiers were smashed in the third clash.

 In 1772, upon returning to Paris, Dumouriez sought a military position from the marquis de Monteynard, Secretary of State for War, who gave him a staff position with the regiment of Lorraine writing diplomatic and military reports.
-In 1773, he was arrested in Hamburg found himself imprisoned in the Bastille for six months, apparently for diverting funds intended for the employment of secret agents into the payment of personal debts.
+In 1773, he was arrested in Hamburg and then imprisoned in the Bastille for six months, apparently for diverting funds intended for the employment of secret agents into the payment of personal debts.
 During his captivity Dumouriez occupied himself with literary pursuits.
 He was sent to Caen, where he remained in detention until the accession of Louis XVI in 1774.
-Dumouriez was then recalled to Paris and assigned to posts in Lille and Boulogne-sur-Mer by the comte de Saint-Germain, the new king's minister of war.
+Dumouriez was then recalled to Paris and assigned to posts in Lille and Boulogne-sur-Mer by the comte de Saint-Germain, the new king's Minister of War.